Broadband on benefits: how BT Basic can help

 Once this allowance has been used up, calls to these numbers will cost 11.3p per minute, plus a connection fee of 3.3p per call.

-At the time of this update BT's standard call charges have just risen to 11p per minute - but Basic's call connection fee is still a fraction of the standard rate.
+In summer 2016, BT's standard call charges roseto 11p per minute - but Basic's call connection fee is still a fraction of the standard rate.

 Calls to 0845 and 0870 numbers are free at weekends, as long as they don't exceed 60 minutes in length, or are for dial-up internet services.